MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/dataimport.md

 * JPEG
 * MLImageFileFormat

-Basic information of the imported images is available on the panel that opens via double-click.
+Basic information of the imported images is available on the panel that opens via double-click {{< mousebutton "left" >}}.

 ## DICOM Data {#DICOMImport}
 {{<alert class="info" caption="Extra Infos">}}